CodeStory/fluent-http/README.md

  + Javadoc
  + handle logs properly rather than 'sysouting' like a pig ;)
  + PROD_MODE is not really convenient.
 It forces to have more complex prod script
- + PROD_MODE and app.port should be also environement variables
+ + PROD_MODE and app.port should be also environment variables
  + Add some sort of http standard log

 # CI